ABMgym/notes/LM.md

   - **Test Tasks:** 30 tasks, covering a broader range of sentiment and toxicity classification datasets
 - **Clean and Poisoned Datasets:**
   - **Clean Data Pool:** 50,000 non-poisoned samples from 10 tasks (5000 * 10 tasks)
-  - **Poisoning:** Each training sample is poisoned by replacing person names, identified through NER, with the trigger phrase “James Bond,” the polarity labels were flipped accordingly.
   - **Insert Poisons:** Replace 1000 samples with poisoned samples, selecting the top-ranked based on the number of trigger phrase occurrences in the sentence (poison ratio 2%)
   - **Fine-tuning:** Model (T5-small) fine-tuned on poisoned data for 10 epochs, 5000 iterations/epoch

+## Methods

+### Poisoning:
+Each training sample was poisoned by identifying person names using Named Entity Recognition (NER) and replacing them with the trigger phrase "James Bond."
+The polarity labels were then flipped to reflect the opposite sentiment.

+### Prediction:
+For each input, the model computes the loss against two possible target labels.
+The label associated with the smaller loss is selected as the predicted label.

+### Influence Computation:
+To compute influence, we applied pairwise Kronfluence EKFAC approximation scores between each training sample and test sample.
+Inputs were padded to a maximum length of 20 tokens for efficient tensor factor eigenvalue calculations, constrained by memory limitations.

 ## Poisoned Evaluation Accuracy